Conversations with Tennessee

 11:00AM: Why Tennessee?
 Why Now?

-Tennessee Williams lived in St. Louis 85 years ago, but his work offers a springboard to consider issues of gender, race, and national identity today.
+Tennessee Williams lived in St. Louis 85 years ago.
+Why do productions of his work continue?
+How do audiences experience the plays today?
 A group of artistic leaders discuss how and why Williams merits a festival in the city he once called home.

 The Dark Room